 Secular Family Values

-A report on 2012 study by the Pew Research Center and additional research by the author of the article describes the values that secular, or non-religious, families impart to their children.
+A report on a 2012 study by the Pew Research Center and additional research by the author of the article describes the values that secular, or non-religious, families impart to their children.
 Quote:

 "Nonreligious family life is replete with its own sustaining moral values and enriching ethical precepts.
 Chief among those: rational problem solving, personal autonomy, independence of thought, avoidance of corporal punishment, a spirit of 'questioning everything' and, far above all, empathy.